icinganalysis/icinganalysis.github.io/content/NACA-TN-779.md

 in an air stream around a circular cylinder are given.
 From these calculations, information is obtained on the percentage of the swept area cleared by drops.

-##Key points

-1. The effect of aerodynamic heating is predictable
-2. Water drop impingement on a cylinder is calculated

 ##Discussion